corda/corda-docs-portal/content/en/platform/corda/5.0-beta/corda-cli-reference/cli-commands/rpc-permission-templates.md

 ## Check Permissions When Starting Flows

-Currently, the check is made to assert whether a user can execute startFlow RPC operations.
+Currently, Corda checks if a user can execute startFlow RPC operations.
 No checks are made to whether the user can start a particular flow.

 These checks should be performed against the RBAC sub-system even before passing start request to FlowWorker.